Our Story Yesterday & Today

 With the advent of television Hollywood Piano was supplying some of the biggest names in the business.
 The pianos used by Lucy and Ricky were provided by the Hollywood Piano Company as was the famous piano used at the beginning of every episode of “All In The Family” when Archie and Edith sang “Those Were the Days”.
-For many years Hollywood Piano supplied all of the piano prizes on “Let’s Make A Deal” with Monty Hall.
+For many years Hollywood Piano supplied many of the piano prizes on “Let’s Make A Deal” with Monty Hall and other game shows of the day.
 In more recent years you’ve seen pianos from the Hollywood Piano on Frasier, Will and Grace, Desperate Housewives, 2 ½ Men and Dirty Sexy Money, Glee, Dancing with The Stars, American Idol and The Voice to name only a few.

 Where Do We Park The Limos?